cchmc-dll/pediatric_sarcopenia_pipeline/README.md

         "overwrite": true,
         "save_plots": true,
-        "show_plots": "true or false; will show plots with matplotlib", "new_tim_dicom_dir_structure": "true or false; New time dicom structure does not have a folder for the accession within top level subject folder", "series_to_skip_pickle_file": "Path to a file with ImageSeries objects pickled that you want to exclude in addition to those excluded by the filters"
+        "show_plots": "true or false; will show plots with matplotlib", "new_tim_dicom_dir_structure": "true or false; New tim dicom structure does not have a folder for the accession within top level subject folder", "series_to_skip_pickle_file": "Path to a file with ImageSeries objects pickled that you want to exclude in addition to those excluded by the filters"
     },
     "muscle_segmentor": {